mrcavalcanti/mosaicoo/docs/sources/developers/http_api/library_element.md

 JSON Body schema:

 - **folderId** – ID of the folder where the library element is stored.
-It is deprecated since Grafana v9
+It is deprecated since Mosaicoo v9
 - **folderUid** – Optional, the UID of the folder where the library element is stored, empty string when it is General folder
 - **name** – Optional, the name of the library element.
 - **model** – The JSON model for the library element.